Impact-Hub-Manila/impact-hackathon-issues/README.md

-# impact-hackathon-issues
+# Issue Tracker for the IHM Hackathon Platform

-Accessible to the public.
-For reporting issues and requesting enhancements or new features.
+Go to the [issues tab](https://github.com/Impact-Hub-Manila/impact-hackathon-issues/issues) to report issues and request enhancements or new features.